socalledsound/electro2022/src/features/syllabus/BOILERPLATE.md

 And so I set out to learn how to do things differently.
 And I'm still on that trip!
 And I'm glad to be on it with you.

+I'm a lecturer here at UC Berkeley, and I just teach this course, which I've been doing in one form or another for about 15 years.
+I hope we'l have fun and grow together.

+# lab fees

+Lab fees are 60 bucks and cover the stuff we'll use and the honor of being present on the UC campus.
+Dillon Thomas dillont@berkeley.edu will be reaching out to you about that.
+Sorry, they're non-negotiable.
+But, fwiw, I don't really get it, what do they do with all of that tuition money?
+They sure don't pass it on to us lecturers.

 ## projects

 In this course, we're going to look at a bunch of art and talk about art and ideas, and most class sessions there will be a small assignment that will aim to teach you something useful.
 But the core of this course is the four big projects that you will complete.